 We don’t want to discourage our struggling spellers from writing.
 A young child can be encouraged to write their name and the names of other important people like parents, friends, or siblings.
 Ask them to label the pictures they draw and, in these early stages, encourage invented spelling.
 As children get older, they will start writing short sentences.
 Look for authentic writing opportunities to participate in, like writing a letter to a relative or adding items to the grocery list.

 What are Some Spelling Games Children Can Play?

 Struggling spellers may also be reluctant spellers, so finding games to help them with spelling may encourage them to keep trying.
 Play hangman together or look for iPad apps that are fun but also focused on writing.

 How Can Children Continue Practicing Their Spelling?

 Children can practice spelling in a variety of ways, beyond just paper and pencil.
 Have them use whiteboards, chalkboards, or sand trays to write words.
 They can also build words using magnetic letters on a cookie sheet.
-Keep in mind that spelling activities for young children should be short sessions, around five to ten minutes.
+Keep in mind that young children’s spelling activities should be short sessions, around five to ten minutes.